padiketeku/EarthObservation101-Practicals/Activity-04-Visualization of Single-band Imagery.md

 The default tab is the DESCRIPTION tab, which gives detailed information about the data.
 The next tab is the BANDS tab, which lists the number of bands in the image plus other information about a band.
 In this example, the image has a single band, which provides global elevation data.
 The estimated minimum and maximum elevation values are -10 and 6500 m, respectively.
 The details of the **Dataset Provider** and **Data Availability** are given.

 ### Load image into the Code Editor

+You can load an image from the Earth Engine Data Catalog or your own image in Earth Engine Assets (this will be discussed in a later chapter) to the Code Editor in multiple ways.
+In this activity, we used the image constructor (i.e., `ee.Image'), which accepts various arguments (Figure 2.6), including a string indicating the image file ID.